Captains and mates supervise other workers.

 - Calculate refueling requirements

 Marine oilers work in the engine room, helping the engineers keep the propulsion system in working order.
 They are the engine room equivalent of sailors.
-New oilers are usually called wipers, or pumpmen, on vessels handling liquid cargo.
+New oilers usually are called wipers, or pumpmen, on vessels handling liquid cargo.
 With experience, a wiper can become a Qualified Member of the Engine Department (QMED).
 Marine oilers typically do the following:

 - Lubricate gears, shafts, bearings, and other parts of the engine or motor